claytonchew/tailwindcss-palette-go/README.md

   - Available formats: "hex", "hsl", "rgb"
 - `-o`: Path to output JSON file (optional)
   - When specified, the palette will be saved as JSON
+- `--no-color`: Disable colored output in the terminal

 ### Examples